abrasive/shairport/README.md

 - `--with-soxr` for libsoxr-based resampling.
 - `--with-piddir` for specifying where the PID file should be stored.
 This directory is normally chosen automatically.
 The directory must be writable.
 If you use this option, you may have to edit the init script to search for the PID file in your new location.
 - `--with-metadata` to add support for Shairport Sync to pipe metadata to a compatible application of your choice.
 See https://github.com/mikebrady/shairport-sync-metadata-reader for a sample metadata reader.
-- `--with-systemv` to install a System V init script at the `make install` stage.
-Default is not to to install.
-- `--with-systemd` to install a systemd service description at the `make install` stage.
-Default is not to to install.
 - `--with-configfile` to install a configuration file and a separate sample file at the `make install` stage.
 Default is to install.
 An existing `/etc/shairport-sync.conf` will not be overwritten.
 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.
 - `--with-apple-alac` to include the Apple ALAC Decoder.
 - `--with-systemd` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on `systemd`-based Linuxes.
+Default is not to to install.
 - `--with-systemv` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on System V based Linuxes.
+Default is not to to install.

 **Determine if it's a `systemd` or a "System V" installation:**

 If you wish to have Shairport Sync start automatically when your systewm reboots, you need to figure out whether the system is using `systemd` or the older System V startup facilities.
-If you are using Shairport Sync with PulseAudio as installed in many desktop systems, this doesn't apply.
+If you are using Shairport Sync with PulseAudio, as installed in many desktop systems, this section doesn't apply.

 At the time of writing, there are two widely-used systems for starting programs automatically at startup: `systemd` and "System V" .
 (There are others, but they are not considered here.)
 To see if the `systemd` process is running on your system, enter the following command: